Skip to Main Content

 • There is no COVID-19 vaccination requirement for students.
 The school reserves the right to require students to be vaccinated for COVID-19 in order to participate in overnight trips depending on the destination, 3rd party provider requirements, and local and destination infection rates.

-• Masks will continue to be optional for community members.
+• For the 2023-2024 school year, masks will continue to be optional for community members.

 • Proper hygiene is encouraged, including washing hands frequently, not touching eyes, nose, or mouth, covering coughs and sneezes, and avoiding close contact with those who are sick.